Stencyl/stencylpedia/block-reference/flow/conditionals.md

 ![otherwise-block](http://static.stencyl.com/pedia2/block-images/1%20-%20Flow/0%20-%20Conditions/else.png)

-Used directly below an "If" block.
+Use directly below an "If" block.
 If the condition in the preceding "If" block is `false`, the blocks wrapped inside the "Otherwise" block will execute.

 ```
 else {